Kastrooo/ELSA-IOT-WORKSHOP/README.md

   - Examples include servo control and LED toggling.

 #### **4. Combined Projects**
-- **Multi-Sensor Dashboard**: Monitor multiple sensors (e.g., ultrasonic and DHT) and control actuators via a single interface like Blynk or RemoteXY.
+- **Multi-Sensor Dashboard**: Monitor multiple sensors (ultrasonic and DHT) and control actuators via a single interface like Blynk or RemoteXY.

 ---